berkeley-scf/r-bootcamp-fall-2020/README.md

 Course logistics

-Location: online on Zoom, Zoom link to be provided at a later date.
+Location: online on Zoom, Zoom link to be provided via email.

 Time:
   - Monday, August 10 - Thursday August 13
   - 8:30 am - 1 pm

-Exact hours are tentative.
-We may end a bit before 1 pm and Friday may be a special topics session.
+The 1 pm ending time is tentative.
+We may end a bit before 1 pm on some days.

 We'll start formally on Monday morning at 8:30 am, but please plan to arrive in the Zoom room by 8:20 so you can  get settled.
 And if you need help with any software installation please come at 8 am.
 (Actually it would be even better if you email us in advance if you have installation problems.

 ## Course Discussion and Questions

 We'll have an active [online discussion forum on Piazza](https://piazza.com/berkeley/fall2020/rbootcampfall2020) during the event.

-We'll also have in-person help using a Zoom virtual front desk.
+We'll also have in-person help using a Zoom virtual front desk (see email for link).

 If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.

+## Zoom Recordings

+Recordings of the Zoom sessions will be available for each day.

 ## Preparing for the course - course content